 COVID-19 Campaign by NIC Nepal

-The government of Nepal announced nationwide lock down on March 24, 2020 to minimize the spread of Corona virus across the country.
-Before that they had postponed all the international flights coming to Nepal.
-Soon after the announcement of lockdown was done, National Innovation Center started receiving calls from doctors of different hospitals such as Bir Hospital, Teaching Hospital, BP Koirala Institute of Health Science and others for help to create, develop and manufacture things that can help to mitigate the spread of Coronavirus in Nepal.
+The government of Nepal announced nationwide lock down on March 24, 2020 to minimize the spread of Coronavirus across the country.
+Soon after the announcement of lockdown was done, National Innovation Center (NIC) started receiving calls from doctors of different hospitals such as Bir Hospital, Teaching Hospital, BP Koirala Institute of Health Science, Patan Hospital and others for help to innovate, develop and manufacture item that can help to mitigate the spread of Coronavirus in Nepal.
 Those calls made our innovators at the innovation center think deeply about the urgency of the need of materials that can save the frontline health workers from getting infected from Coronavirus.
 That was the beginning.

-2) Distribution of PPEs to Ambulance Drivers, Security Personnel and hospital staff – Most of the hospitals provided PPEs to limited number of medical professionals.
-Because of the huge demand of PPEs from ambulance drivers, security personnel working at Nepal India Borders, Emergency Rescue Squad of Police, hospital personnel such as nurses, junior doctors, interns, cleaning staff working at the hospitals, we have so far distributed more than 1000 PPE gowns, gloves and surgical masks to those people, who were working for the fight against Corona.
+2) Distribution of PPEs to Ambulance Drivers, Security Personnel and hospital staff – Most of the hospitals provided PPEs to limited number of their medical professionals and health workers only.
+Therefore NIC was requested for PPEs by ambulance drivers, security personnel working at Nepal India Borders, Emergency Rescue Squad of Police, hospital personnel such as nurses, junior doctors, interns, cleaning staff working at the hospitals.
+NIC, so far, has distributed more than 1500 PPE gowns, gloves and surgical masks to those people, who were working for the fight against Corona.

-3) Manufacturing and Distribution of Corona Booth – From the Internet, we learned that hospitals in South Korea were building a special booth to separate the doctors and Corona patients while collecting swab of the patients.
-We realized that those booths are helpful to protect health workers, our engineers redesigned the booth based upon the materials that were available.
-We asked engineers in different parts of Nepal to build booths for hospitals, where they treat Corona patients and collect swab for testing.
-So far 32 such booths have been distributed to hospitals in different parts of Nepal.
+3) Manufacturing and Distributing Corona Booth – From the Internet, our engineer learned that hospitals in South Korea were building a special booth to separate the doctors and Corona patients while collecting swab of the patients.
+We found that those booths are helpful to protect health workers, our engineers redesigned the booth based upon the materials that were available.
+NIC asked engineers in different parts of Nepal to build booths for hospitals, where they treat Corona patients and collect swab for testing.
+So far 50 such booths have been distributed to hospitals in different parts of Nepal.
 The districts where NIC has distributed the booths are Jhapa, Sunsari, Dhankuta, Rautahat, Janakpur, Parsa, Bara, Chitwan, Sindhuli, Udaypur, Bhaktapur, Dolakha, Kavre, Kathmandu, Dhading, Kaski, Baglung, Rupandehi, Surkhet, Dhangadi, Mahendranagar.
-More booths are being built because there is more demand especially from the Terai region of Nepal
+More booths are being built because there is more demand especially from the Terai region of Nepal.

-4) Manufacturing and Distribution of Aerosol Box – Our engineers have developed a simple box made from transparent acrylic sheet, which is good for protecting the doctors from the sneeze of patients, while they are treating the patients.
+4) Manufacturing and Distributing Aerosol Box – Our engineers have developed a simple box made from transparent acrylic sheet, which is good for protecting the doctors from the sneeze of patients, while they are treating Covid-19 patients.
 It has been named aerosol box and we found in the Internet that hospitals in other countries are using similar boxes.
-We have distributed 26 of those boxes to different hospitals.
+NIC has distributed 35 of those boxes to different hospitals.

-5) Repair work of broken ventilators of different hospitals – National Innovation Center received request from several hospitals for help to repair their broken ventilators and medical equipment.
+5) Repair work of broken ventilators and kidney dialysis machines of different hospitals – National Innovation Center received request from several hospitals for help to repair their broken ventilators and medical equipment.
 We discussed with Nepal Biomedical Association and created a team of volunteers of biomedical engineers and sent them to different hospitals.
 We found that there were 85 broken ventilators and 24 kidney dialysis machines in different hospitals.
-50 ventilators and 18 kidney dialysis machines have been repaired so far and the hospitals can use them.
-The biomedical volunteers are trying to fix others as well despite being difficult to get spare parts.
+50 ventilators and 18 kidney dialysis machines have been repaired so far and are ready to be used by hospitals.
+The biomedical volunteers are trying to fix more machines as well despite being difficult to get spare parts.
 NIC is helping them to fix those machines free of cost.

-6) Developing and testing some other useful devices – There are some other useful medical devices that are being developed and tested at the innovation center in order to help minimize the outbreak of Corona virus.
+10) Developing and testing some other useful devices – There are some other useful medical devices that are being developed and tested at the innovation center in order to help minimize the outbreak of Corona virus.
 Some of the concepts and ideas to develop the different things were given by people through email and some ideas were come through the collaboration with research universities from the US and the Netherlands.

 - Developing masks using HEPA filter and N99 filter as alternative mask – There is huge shortage of N95 masks in the market.
 Alternative masks using the fabrics of HEPA filter and N99 filter have been made and are being tested at the laboratory of Tilganga Eye Hospital in Kathmandu.
 The test result looks good.
 It has been found that HEPA filter can filter the tiny particles as well as N95 masks and N99 filter do better than N95 Masks.
-However, we have not been able to make masks in large quantity because of the lack of materials.
+However, we were not able to make masks in large quantity because of the lack of materials.
 Now we are working the team of Stanford University to build a machine that can produce N95 mask quality fabrics from plastic.
 The information about the machine is here.

 - Developing Emergency Ventilator – Based upon the design of E-Vent made by researchers at MIT and design given by engineers of TU Delft, Netherlands, we have also developed prototype of emergency ventilator at the innovation center.
 The prototypes are under testing now and are good.
 More emergency ventilators can be made if the situation worsen and many emergency ventilators are needed.
 Now NIC is working with the team of Prakash Lab of Stanford University to make more ventilators based upon their open source design.
 We have received some spare parts from Stanford and our team is also fabricating some parts.
 The information about the ventilator can be found here.